comphy-lab/rude/update-note.md

 - [X] Upgrade to latest stable Julia version (currently 1.10.x)
 - [X] Create a fresh environment with latest package versions
-- [ ] Test all functionality against example cases
+- [X] Test all functionality against example cases -- tested by running the julia scripts at maxiters = 2
 - [ ] Compare results with the original implementation
 - [ ] Document any behavior differences

+> Note: giesekus/rude.jl worked fine as is, no changes were needed.

-### Erorrs due to invompatibility:
+### Error due to incompatibility:

 This error are most likely due to the incompatibility of the codebase with the latest Julia (and other package) version._